 The CEPF Secretariat was able to solicit and process the four grant applications swiftly and efficiently.
-This was aided, no doubt, by the small size of the consolidation portfolio, the familiarity of the CEPF Secretariat with the applicants (and of them with CEPF's processes), and the ability of all applicants to work in English.
-Monitoring of grant implementation has also proceeded smoothly to date.
-All grantees are up to date with their financial and programmatic reporting, and a site visit to three of the grantees (the Missouri Botanical Garden grant was considered a lower priority for a site visit, due to its size) was conducted during June-July 2012.
-All three projects visited were found to meet targets with regard to performance, and in every case, the CEPF Secretariat remains confident in the grantee's ability to deliver the results committed to in the project proposal.
-A second round of site visits, to the two grants that remain active, is planned for mid-2014.
+This was aided by the small size of the consolidation portfolio, the familiarity of the CEPF Secretariat with the applicants (and of them with CEPF's processes), and the ability of all applicants to work in English.
+Monitoring of grant implementation also proceeded smoothly.
+All grantees complied within their financial and programmatic reporting obligations, and the CEPF Secretariat conducted two supervision missions, in June 2012 and August 2014, during which office and site visits were made to the three grantees with field-level activities (the fourth grantee, Missouri Botanical Garden, was responsible only for printing books).
+All three grantees visited were found to have met expectations in terms of programmatic performance.